john-b-yang/fabric-eval/README.md

 **guides** contains:
 * Tutorials for setting up a test network and deploying code on it.
 * Tutorials for setting up a local network and deploying code on it.
+* Tutorials for writing SDK application code to interface with deployed Chaincode.

 **network** contains:
 * Source code for local Fabric network.
 Tutorial for setting it up is in *guides*.